OrdinaryMagician/kirin_m/README.md

 ## Items

 Obviously to aid you in this lone journey, you're going to need some extra help.
 Various items have been scattered around, as per usual.
-Your backpack is bigger on the inside thanks to some sneaky **Yanikov** magic, so you can hold plenty of items easily.
-As **Kirin** is very orderly, he will never waste anything.
-Excess amounts of items that can't be picked up will be left behind for later.
+While you don't really need to care about storage space, **Kirin** would rather not hoard too much, so there are some limits to the items you can carry.
+Also he will never waste anything, so excess amounts that can't be picked up will be left behind for later.
 This is especially important for ammunition, of course.

 ### Candy Bean *[Crystal Vial]*